Nomination Period: February 23 to March 2

 Information Sessions

 Please join us on February 4 and 11 if you are interested in getting more information about participating in TMSU’s 2026 General Election.
-Sign up here
+Sign up here.
+These optional sessions are for those who would like general information and will not be covering detailed interpretations of the Elections Procedural Code.

 If you have any other questions, please contact cro@yourtmsu.ca.